10 SEO Tactics Every Website Needs

 10. Ongoing analytics and troubleshooting.

 SEO isn't a perfect science, and there's a lot that could potentially go wrong, even if you're following best practices from the outset.
 It's necessary to take regular measurements of your tactics and results, and proactively respond to any hiccups you catch along the way.
 It's hard to see the patterns at first, but you'll get used to it.
+The easiest way to stay on top of you SEO analytics is to create a dashboard focused on SEO performance.

 If you engage in all 10 of these tactics consistently and appropriately, you should have no trouble achieving higher rankings and organic search traffic, assuming you have a strong strategic direction to begin with.
 If there's one more piece of SEO advice I can give you, it's this: optimization can be as simple or as complicated as you make it.
 What really matters is commitment, and commitment will lead to progress.